If your chest hurts. Chest pain in women: a warning sign or a normal phenomenon? What are the symptoms of breast cancer?

 Classification of chest pain

-When a woman goes to the doctor with complaints of painful symptoms in the chest area, the first thing the doctor asks about is the nature of the pain, their duration, frequency, localization.
-The main feature by which the pains that occur in the mammary glands are classified is the presence or absence of the frequency of their onset.
+When a woman consults a doctor with complaints of painful symptoms in the breast area, the first thing the doctor asks about is the nature of the pain, its duration, frequency, and location.
+The main feature by which pain arising in the mammary glands is classified is the presence or absence of frequency of their onset.

-1. Non-cyclic.
-Their duration and intensity are in no way related to menstruation (for example, pain due to bruising of the chest, breast disease).
-Non-cyclic pain sensations most often occur in one breast, are localized in a certain area, are permanent, and can increase over time.
+1. Non-cyclical.
+Their duration and intensity are in no way related to menstruation (for example, pain due to breast bruises, breast disease).
+Non-cyclical pain most often occurs in one breast, is localized in a specific area, is constant, and can intensify over time.

-2. Cyclic.
-Their occurrence is associated with the processes of production of certain hormones in different phases of the menstrual cycle.
+2. Cyclical.
+Their occurrence is associated with the processes of production of certain hormones in various phases of the menstrual cycle.

-Immediately after menstruation, the level of estrogen rises, which leads to the formation of a new egg in the ovary.
-After about 14 days, she matures, ovulation occurs.
-As a result of fertilization of the egg, the woman becomes pregnant.
-At this time, the level of progesterone rises, the embryo enters the uterus, and its development begins.
-There are changes in the mammary glands, there may be pulling pains in the chest.
+Immediately after menstruation, estrogen levels rise, which leads to the formation of a new egg in the ovary.
+After about 14 days it matures and ovulation occurs.
+As a result of fertilization of the egg, a woman becomes pregnant.
+At this time, the level of progesterone increases, the embryo enters the uterus, and its development begins.
+Changes occur in the mammary glands, and nagging pain in the chest may occur.

-If the egg is not fertilized, then the ratio of hormones changes in the opposite direction, leading to the removal of the egg along with the uterine mucosa.
-Menstruation sets in, a process associated with pain, both in the uterus and in the mammary gland.
-After menstruation, they pass if the woman's health is all right.
+If the egg is not fertilized, then the hormone ratio changes in the opposite direction, leading to the removal of the egg along with the uterine mucosa.
+Menstruation begins, a process associated with pain both in the uterus and in the mammary gland.
+After menstruation, they go away if the woman’s health is fine.

 Mastalgia (also called mastodynia) is pain in the mammary gland.
-It is stabbing, cutting, shooting, aching, burning, pulsating, constant.
-The pain may radiate to the shoulder, accompanied by a feeling of fullness of the chest due to the resulting swelling of the soft tissues.
+It can be stabbing, cutting, shooting, aching, burning, pulsating, constant.
+The pain may radiate to the shoulder, accompanied by a feeling of chest fullness due to swelling of the soft tissues.

 Causes of pain